Life insurance basics

 Here's an orderly way to go about shopping for life insurance:

-- 2) Decide on the most appropriate policy type to meet goals (i.e. term, permanant, universal or variable universal).
+- Decide on the most appropriate policy type to meet goals (such as term, whole, universal or variable universal).

 Life insurance is a long-term proposition, so you should pay particular attention at time of purchase and throughout the life of the policy to the financial stability ratings of your life insurance company.
 Ratings indicate a company's ability to pay claims.